ranyaboubich/Projet-web-RT4/README.md

 # 📚 Library Club Backend

 Welcome to the Library Club backend project!
 This is a NestJS-based backend service for managing the operations of a library club, including user authentication, book catalog management, borrowing records, and more.
+**🔗 Frontend Repository Link**: Update the frontend repository link to point to your actual frontend project repository.

 ## 🚀 Features